umassos/edge-cloud-benchmarking/README.md

     After the key pair is created, copy the public key to the root folder of this project and rename it `edge-modeling.pub`.

+5. Start the ssh-agent in the background and add your generated private key.
+This is required for terraform to set up the EC2 servers over ssh.
+    ```shell
+    eval "$(ssh-agent -s)"
+    ssh-add ~/.ssh/edge-modeling.pem
+    ```
 ## Usage
 You can refer to and modify [run.sh](run.sh) to get started quickly.
 You can also manually run the benchmarks following the following steps below: